ljnelson/objexj/src/site/markdown/syntax.md

 This pattern matches a `RuntimeException` instance if and only if it appears in the last position of the input `List` being matched.

+Anchored expressions are more efficient as a general rule than unanchored ones.

 [1]: http://mvel.codehaus.org/
 [2]: #capture_groups